Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Policy Evaluation via Counterfactual Loss

 is a counterfactual loss, measuring the gap between the reward that could have been obtained, $Y(1 - \pi_\theta(X))$, and the actual reward $Y(\pi_\theta(X))$.

-\paragraph{Experimental setup and data generation:} We consider a setting of practical engineering relevance, namely handover in wireless cellular systems \cite{khosravi2020learning}.
-As illustrated in Fig. \ref{fig:policy_illustration}, given the location \(X \in \mathbb{R}^3\) of a mobile device, the policy $\pi_\theta(\cdot)$ connects the user to one of two base stations (BSs) in the proximity of the device.
+\paragraph{Experimental setup and data generation:} We consider a setting of practical engineering relevance, namely handover in wireless cellular systems \citep{khosravi2020learning}.
+Given the location \(X \in \mathbb{R}^3\) of a mobile device, the policy $\pi_\theta(\cdot)$ connects the user to one of two base stations (BSs) in the proximity of the device.
 The observed outcome \(Y^{\text{obs}} = Y(T)\) denotes the received signal strength at the selected BS $T = \pi_\theta(X)$, while the unobserved counterfactual outcome \(Y^{\text{cf}} = Y(1-T)\) is the signal strength that would have been received by the other BS.

-We generate a dataset of 2,000 data points $(Y(0), Y(1), T, X)$ by leveraging the ray tracing tool Sionna \cite{hoydis2022sionna} on uniformly selected locations within the \textit{Place de l'Étoile} environment \cite{hoydis2022sionna}.
+We generate a dataset of 2,000 data points $(Y(0), Y(1), T, X)$ by leveraging the ray tracing tool Sionna \citep{hoydis2022sionna} on uniformly selected locations within the \textit{Place de l'\'Etoile} environment \citep{hoydis2022sionna}.
 We wish to evaluate the performance of a conventional policy $\pi_\theta(\cdot)$ that deterministically assigns the treatment, i.e., BS, $T$.
-In the generated dataset, we assume that only the outcome from one treatment is observed, which in this case is the BS that results in the highest received power by the user.
 The dataset is split into five equal partitions for training quantile models, training counterfactual estimators, calibration, policy optimization, and final evaluation.

-\paragraph{Policy optimization via counterfactual inference:} We wish to evaluate the performance of a family of threshold-based handover policies of the form $\pi_\theta(X) = \mathbb{I}\left\{ s(X) > \theta \right\}$, where \(s(X)\) is a scalar summary of the mobile location $X$, and \(\theta\) is a tunable threshold.
-For each threshold \(\theta\), the policy assigns BS 1 to instances where \(s(X) > \theta\), and BS 0 otherwise.
-The performance of policy \(\pi_\theta(\cdot)\) is assessed using the average regret in (\ref{eq:regret_def}).
-Specifically, for each threshold \(\theta\), we evaluate a prediction interval for the regret (\ref{eq:regret_def}), as we only have the outcome from the observed treatment, and report the lower bound or the upper bound of the estimation interval as sound pessimistic and optimistic estimates, respectively, of the policy's performance.

 \paragraph{Results and discussion:}